Carrabelle, Florida: Geography

 Carrabelle is located east of the center of Franklin County along the Carrabelle River and on St. James Island, between St. George Sound to the south and the Crooked and New rivers to the north.
 To the south is Dog Island, separating St. George Sound from the Gulf of Mexico.

 U.S. Route 98 passes through Carrabelle, leading west 22 mi to Apalachicola and northeast 30 mi to Medart.
 Tallahassee, the state capital, is 54 mi to the northeast.

 According to the United States Census Bureau, Carrabelle has a total area of 14.6 km2, of which 11.7 km2 is land and 2.9 km2, or 20.12%, is water.

 Carrabelle is the eastern terminus of the Gulf Intracoastal Waterway.

+Climate

+The climate for the City of Carrabelle is characterized by hot, humid summers and generally mild to cool winters.
+According to the Köppen Climate Classification system, Carrabelle has a humid subtropical climate zone, abbreviated "Cfa" on climate maps.

 Demographics

 The population of Carrabelle rose from 1,303 in 2000 to 2,778 in 2010 with the expansion of the city limits to the northeast to include the Franklin Correctional Institution.